-(Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-(e) Right-of-use assets and Lease Liabilities
+- 4 Summary of significant accounting policies (continued) - (e) Right-of-use assets and Lease Liabilities

 Under HKFRS 16, a contract is, or contains a lease if the contract conveys a right to control the use of an identified asset for a period of time in exchange for consideration.
 Control is conveyed where the customer has both the right to obtain substantially all of the economic benefits from use of the identified asset and the right to direct the use of the identified asset.